jeffh/cfs/README.md

 cloud infrastructure in a form that just looks like a collection of file servers.

+# Note to the User

+This project is an exploration of plan9 / 9p protocol.
+There are probably lots of things to fix.

+While having a file system as the underlying protocol can allow ultimate flexibility, it introduces distributed system problems as part of its interface.
+In short, a file system is sharing global mutable state across multiple clients.

+9P doesn't have a wholelistic solution for these problems, and which surfaces as unclear implementation details for each file server:

+ - What does it mean if multiple clients attempt to modify the same file?
+ - What if the underlying store doesn't support locks?
+ - How does one support locks with flaky clients?
+ - How do you support features if another client access the underlying store that the file server is utilizing?

+A better approach would probably be to simplify the protocol to an object store
+where:

+ - Writers are all-or-nothing and atomic.
+ - Last writer wins semantics
+ - Locking has expiry and prevents other writers from accessing an object
+ - (Can) separate the notion of file hierarchy from a key-value store
+ - Moves away from disk-specific details (eg - block sizes, etc.)
+ - Requires less state on protocol (which allows better scalability)

+Directory management can either be built on-top of a key-value / object store and can scale separately.

+# Building

+Just run `make`.
+Each binary has its own help.
+See `dirfs` or `memfs` for the simplest file server.
+Look at the list of clients below for interaction with a file server.

 ## Servers

  - **b2fs** is a file server for Backblaze's b2 service